-New Delhi: A five-nation consortium including India is expected to start the construction of the world's largest telescope next year with Indian scientists making significant contribution in developing its key components.
+Construction of the world's largest optical telescope by a five-nation consortium including India is expected to start next year with Indian scientists making significant contribution in developing its key components.

 The Thirty Meter Telescope (TMT), dubbed as the world's most advanced ground-based observatory, will be built at the summit of Mauna Kea volcano in Hawaii at a cost of 1.2 billion dollars.